Subrata-20/HackOn-Amazon/README.md

 - 🌐 Phase 1: India-first rollout on Amazon.in (150M+ users)
 - 🚀 Phase 2: Global expansion using AWS and AI APIs
 - 🧩 Phase 3: API monetization — GreenX as an industry standard

 ---

+### 🤝 Small Business & B2B Collaboration: Powering the Sustainable Supply Chain

+GreenX isn’t just built for consumers — it’s a game-changer for **sustainable brands, small businesses, and enterprise partners** looking to meet modern environmental standards and grow with integrity.

+#### 🔍 Supply Chain Traceability for Brands
+A sustainable clothing brand (e.g., **Seller A**) verifies the eco-sourcing of raw materials from **Supplier B** using **EcoChain Trace**.
+All transactions and certifications are recorded on-chain, ensuring **transparent audits and traceable supply chains**.

+#### 🧠 Sustainability-as-a-Service (SaaS)
+**CarbonKarma AI** is available as an API for e-commerce platforms and brands.
+It provides **real-time carbon footprint estimates** per product — supporting **ESG compliance**, CSR goals, and sustainability reporting frameworks.

+#### 📦 RePack AI Recommendations for Logistics Optimization
+Businesses use **RePack AI** to:
+- Analyze product shapes & volumes using 3D vision
+- Recommend right-sized packaging
+- Reduce emissions across warehousing and last-mile delivery

+This results in **lower costs, reduced waste, and greener logistics**.

+#### ✅ Green Certification Verification for Small Sellers
+GreenX acts as a **green credibility partner** for **local artisans, farmers, and micro-sellers**, allowing them to:
+- Verify product claims using **EcoSense AI**
+- Receive blockchain-based certification stamps
+- Be discovered and trusted by large buyers & global customers

+#### 🌍 B2B Carbon Credit Marketplace
+GreenX enables businesses to trade carbon offsets using smart contracts:
+- **Business A** (with surplus credits from eco practices) can sell verified carbon credits to
+- **Business B** (needing offset for emissions)
+- Trust, pricing, and traceability ensured via **EcoChain Trace**

+> From traceability to certification to carbon offsetting — GreenX makes **sustainability scalable, collaborative, and monetizable** across the B2B landscape.

+---